2sic/2sxc-docs/docs-src/pages/net-code/data/coded/models.md

     1. The result object should of course implement this interface, otherwise things won't work as the result is typed according to the specified interface.
 1. It's not fully clear yet which APIs will test for name of the Content-Type and which not - must be clarified ⚠️
 1. It's not fully clear how the name lookup works automatically, for example when using interfaces or `...Model` suffixes - must be clarified ⚠️
+1. In scenarios where data must be filtered to find the ones to convert, use `[ModelSpecs(ContentType="...")]` to ensure the correct content-type is used for the conversion.
+    1. Without this information, it will assume the name is the same as the model class/record name, which may not be true in all cases.
+       It will also automatically try derived names such as removing leading `I` or trailing `...Model` or `...Raw` to find the correct content-type, but this is not guaranteed to work in all cases.
+    1. if you do specify it, you can specify one or more names (CSV) or use `*` to not filter/restrict what is converted.

 ### Special note about Context-Free Operations